-Rectangular grids ignoring the spherical geometry are defined with jphgr_mesh = 2, 3, 5.
-The domain is either an f-plane (jphgr_mesh = 2, Coriolis factor is constant) or a beta-plane (jphgr_mesh = 3, the Coriolis factor is linear in the j-direction).
-The grid size is uniform in meter in each direction, and given by the parameters $ppel_m$ and $ppe2_m$ respectively.
+Rectangular grids ignoring the spherical geometry are defined with jphgr\mesh = 2, 3, 5.
+The domain is either an f-plane (jphgr\mesh = 2, Coriolis factor is constant) or a beta-plane (jphgr\mesh = 3, the Coriolis factor is linear in the j-direction).
+The grid size is uniform in meter in each direction, and given by the parameters $ppe1\m$ and $ppe2\m$ respectively.
 The zonal grid coordinate (glam arrays) is in kilometers, starting at zero with the first t-point.
 The meridional coordinate (gphit = 0.
-The input parameter ppglam0 is ignored. ppgphi0 is used to set the reference latitude for computation of the Coriolis parameter.
-In the case of the beta plane, ppgphi0 corresponds to the center of the domain.
-Finally, the special case jphgr_mesh=5 corresponds to a beta plane in a rotated domain for the GYRE configuration, representing a classical mid-latitude double gyre system.
+The input variable ppglam0 is ignored. ppgphi0 is used to set the reference latitude for computation of the Coriolis parameter.
+In the case of the beta plane, ppgphi0 corresponds to a beta plane in a rotated domain for the GYRE configuration, representing a classical mid-latitude double gyre system.
 The rotation allows us to maximize the jet length relative to the gyre areas (and the number of grid points).

-The choice of the grid must be consistent with the boundary conditions specified by the parameter jperio (see \S ??).
+The choice of the grid must be consistent with the boundary conditions specified by the parameter jperio (see $\S$ 8).